 Regardless of size, all public entities must provide information about the rights and protections of Title II to applicants, participants, beneficiaries, employees, and other interested persons [28 CFR § 35.106].
-The non-discrimination notice, which complies with the requirements of ADA, is posted on the City's website at head and the language of t posted the notice at the City Hall's front desk and is incorporated into new employee orientation packets.
+The non-discrimination notice, which complies with the requirements of ADA, is posted on the City's website at the product of the product of the product of the product of the City has posted the notice at the City Hall's front desk and is incorporated into new employee orientation packets.